-The log-lookup command provides the means to lookup mappings between log level values and user friendly log level names in order to find the values that need to be passed to the log options, when invoking other commands.
+The log-lookup command provides the means to lookup mappings between log level values and user-friendly log level names.
+These can be used to find the values that need to be passed to the log options, when invoking other commands.
 It does so without contacting the database.